tolitius/bb8/README.md

 }
 ```

-notice `"limit": "42.0000000"` for YUMs.
+notice the `"limit": "42.0000000"` for YUMs.

 All the YUMmy details could be seen on any ledger interface.
 For example this is the distribution account on [testnet.stellarchain.io](http://testnet.stellarchain.io/address/GDPKQGOY33DYUPC3PXX222FRZOLQD4L6CMXGJV5I4W2GB4UOT4MCJCO5):

 <img src="doc/img/yum-42.png">

-notice a "Change Trust" operation and zero balance (for now).
+notice a "Change Trust" operation and a zero balance (for now).

 ## Sending Payments